xavierpok/tp/docs/UserGuide.md

 Format: `note INDEX o/[NOTE]`

 * Adds a note to the contact at the specified `INDEX`.
-The index refers to the index number shown in the displayed contact list.
-The index **must be a positive integer** starting from 1.
 * If there are existing notes, it will be updated to the input note.
     * Note is an optional field.
 If left blank, it will clear any existing note that the contact has.
 * By default, note is empty when a contact is added to the contact list.
 * Note has a character limit of **1000**.
 * Note can contain any alphanumeric character, punctuation marks and whitespaces in between.
-  * The only exception to this rule are command prefixes as previously mentioned.
+  * The only exception to this rule is the note command prefix `o/` as previously mentioned.
+  * This restriction is planned to be removed in future enhancements.
 * Updates the last modified time of the given contact to the current time when executed.

 Examples: